 Consult with a doctor before use if pregnant or breastfeeding, or if you have asthma.

-DO NOT TAKE if taking the following medications: ACE inhibitors, activated charcoal, anticoagulant/antiplatelet drugs, antihypertensive drugs, blood thinners, chloroquine, or nitroglycerin.
+DO NOT TAKE if taking the following medications: ACE inhibitors, activated charcoal, anticoagulant/antiplatelet drugs, antihypertensive drugs, blood thinners, chloroquine, nitroglycerin, metoclopramide, and/or anticancer agents.

 - Nimni ME, Han B, Cordoba F. Are we getting enough sulfur in our diet?.
 Nutrition & Metabolism (London).
 2007;4:24.